april-org/april-ann/CHANGELIST.md

 Master branch release
 ---------------------

+- Solved bug when reading using `matrix.fromTabFilename`.
+The loader failed when the file had empty lines.
 - Added `ann.loss.zero_one` loss function.
 - Solved bug at `Matrix<T>::select(...)` C++ method.
 The matrix offset wasn't be added to the resulting matrix offset.